vechain-labs/uni-v2-deploy-scripts/README.md

 // **Please note this is a draft and this code is under heavy development.
 NOT to be used in production.**

 ## How TO

+You are encouraged to read the `Makefile` first before execute below commands.

 ### Install depedencies
 ```bash
 make install